MrFishPL/devchallenges.io-CheckoutPage-MrFishPL/README.md

 - [x] User story: I can input email, phone, full name, address, city, country, and postal code
 - [x] User story: I can input the number of items
 - [x] User story: I can select at least 3 countries from the dropdown
-- [x] vUser story: When I click submit button or press enter, I can see a warning if validation fails
+- [x] User story: When I click submit button or press enter, I can see a warning if validation fails
 - [x] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds

 ## Contact